Sramieni/Sramieni/README.md

 I'm a graduate student in **Health Informatics** at Michigan Technological University, combining a background in pharmaceutical sciences with a growing expertise in data science, biomedical computing, and healthcare technologies.
 My academic and research journey is driven by a desire to use data and digital tools to enhance patient care and clinical workflows.

-Currently, I’m involved in **wound healing research**, exploring the mechanobiological behavior of fibroblasts in 3D matrices using traction force microscopy and advanced imaging tools.
-My focus is on translating complex biological signals into meaningful insights through computational analysis.

 ---